 But as I’ve said before, and will keep right on saying: there are no rules in journaling.
 Your journal can be whatever you want it to be--and whatever you NEED it to be.
 If you’re thinking about keeping a personal journal as you work through grief, the tips below may help.

 Forget perfectionism.
 Don’t worry about punctuation.
 If you miss a day (or ten days), it doesn’t matter.
-No one says a lined journal is for writing only; if you want to paste pictures in it, you go right ahead.
+No one says a blank notebook is for writing only> If you want to paste pictures or create art in your journal, you go right ahead.
 Your journal is YOUR tool--make it work for YOU.

 We all get writer’s block at the best of times.
 When you’re swimming in grief, it can be hard to know where to start.
 An online search will give you lots of ideas for writing prompts, including things like: